nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 By default, the application uses pretrained machine leaning models deployed in `Edge Impulse studio`_:

+* Both Thingy:52 and Thingy:53 share the same machine learning model.
-* On the Thingy:52, the model uses the data from the built-in accelerometer to recognize the following gestures:
+  The model uses the data from the built-in accelerometer to recognize the following gestures:

   * ``idle`` - the device is placed on a flat surface.
   * ``updown`` - the device is moved in updown direction.